otonoco/otonoco.github.io/index.md

 ## Welcome to My Blog

-I am currently a sophomore college student studying Electrical Engineering and Mathematics with a minor in Computer Science living in Chicago, IL.
+From Chengdu, China, I am a sophomore college student studying Electrical Engineering and Mathematics with a minor in Computer Science currently at Chicago, IL.
 Extracurricularly, I watch football games (both American and British football), read fiction novels, and write political reviews.

 ### Recent Update